 On any given day on the internet, more than 2 Million blog posts are published and god only knows how many Facebook posts and Twitter tweets are posted.
 This humongous amount of information is a key metric for businesses to tap into emerging markets that have never been explored before.

 Today, I can start a service, use Twitter, and sell my offering to people I don’t even know.
 Without having to open a shop and without having to meet anyone.
 Just sit there, build my thing, put it on the internet, and wait for people to come and buy it.

 The key things I (as a business owner) need are:

-● Access to information as to who might buy something I will sell
+● The access to information as to who might buy something I will sell

 ● Access to information as to who are my competitors

-● Access to information on how I am going to distribute my service
+● Every access to information on how I am going to distribute my service

-● Access to information on how my customers will pay for the service.
+● All the access to information on how my customers will pay for the service.

 The cloud of Information which I need is always expanding and becoming more unmanageable with time.
-This is because the information cloud is always expanding and becoming something else and before we can figure out key metrics from the cloud, it gets bigger and more complex.
-Consumer internet companies and Enterprises will eventually need a service provider that can simplify their data needs, through a continuous crawling mechanism which simplifies the data and presents it in a structured, more readable way.
+This is because the information cloud is always expanding and becoming something else and before we can figure out key metrics from the cloud.
+It gets bigger and more complex.
+Consumer internet companies and Enterprises will eventually need a service provider that can simplify their data needs.
+Through continuous crawling mechanism which simplifies the data and presents it in a structured, more readable way.